Dates: 9/16 - 22, 2017

 Assembly Point: Clinton, MO

-(airline service to Kansas City; Timberline van shuttle between Kansas City and Clinton, MO prior to and from St. Charlesto St. Louis airport following tour. *Note that Timberline van will also return to Clinton on the day the tour concludes)
+(Timberline van shuttle is included from Kansas City to Clinton, MO prior to tour and from St. Charles to St. Louis following tour.
+The van will also return to Kansas City after the conclusion of the tour)

 Meeting time hotel: 1 pm Drop - off time: 5 pm

 Includes all lodging, all meals, full-day raft/canoe program, park entrance fees, van shuttle, leaders, trail maps and narratives.

 We at Timberline Adventures have long fancied ourselves as mountain folk always eager to challenge the gnarliest terrain the west can offer.
 Then, we discovered the Katy Trail, a 227 mile totally non-gnarly rails-to-trails corridor across the state of Missouri that has provided us with some of the most thoroughly enjoyable fun-filled weeks over the past several seasons.
 We have not offered this trip since 2008 and with the demand we are getting from customers wanting more rails-to-trails trips, we are pulling this one out of the archives.

 In 1986, the Missouri-Kansas-Texas Railroad (also known as the Katy), ceased operation along its trans-Missouri route.
 After a protracted legal struggle, the Missouri Department of Natural Resources secured the abandoned right-of-way and created the Katy Trail State Park.
 With the recent opening of the Clinton-Sedalia section, the Katy ranks as the nation's longest rails-to-trails corridor.